Algebraic games - Playing with groups and rings: Introduction

-\textit{Acknowledgements.} For various discussions and suggestions I would like to thank Will Sawin and Kevin Buzzard.
-Special Thanks goes to Diego Montero who corrected some errors in the first version and simplified the proof of Proposition \ref{compute}.
+For various discussions and suggestions on the game of rings I would like to thank Will Sawin and Kevin Buzzard.
+Special thanks goes to Diego Montero who corrected some errors in a preliminary version and simplified the proof of Proposition \ref{compute}.
+I would like to thank Jyrki Lahtonen for suggesting the formula in Theorem \ref{jyrki}.
+Finally I would like to thank most sincerely Bernhard von Stengel and the anonymous referees for their numerous useful and valuable suggestions for improvement.